ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Is it declining?
 - How distributed is the market?

-I think a better term to describe the market is the set of buyers and sellers of a good or service within a certain jurisdction at a given price within a given time frame.
+I think a better term to describe the market is the set of buyers and sellers of a good or service within a certain location at a given price within a given time frame.

-G: Good
+B: Buyer
-S: Service
+S: Seller
+GS: Good/Service
 L: Location
 P: Price
 T: Time